mmituta/todo-list/readme.md

 Here's the list of things missing from the service that should be in place in a production-ready code.

++ I would add logging.
+A request filter could be enabled that allows for logging requests.
+There's not much to log in the application itself, maybe I'd add a DEBUG or TRACE entries to indicate that the item was mark DONE/NOT_DONE or that the update was prevented because of an item being past due.
++ Some kind of healthcheck endpoint.
+To allow checking the status of the service.
 + Better validation of the input data.
 For example, at the moment it's possible to create an item with past due date in the past.
 It's left out to make testing the behavior of the service easier but in the production code it would not make sense.